cerovina/Email-Client/README.md

 The users can now see the received emails in the inbox, allowing them to communicate with each other.
 The app's main purpose is complete.
 I did this by adding an async function which fetches emails where the recipient matches the current user's email.

 ### Update 7: Emails can be deleted
-The emails can now be removed from both the Inbox and the Sent Component.
+The emails can now be removed from both the Inbox and the Sent component.